-It can also be helpful with other forms of arthritis like rheumatoid arthritis.
+It can also be helpful with other forms of arthritis, like rheumatoid arthritis.

-4. Helps Manage Blood Sugar Balance
+5. Ginger May Help Manage Blood Sugar Balance

-Ginger has also shown to help those who want to lose weight.
+Ginger has also been shown to help those who want to lose weight.
 It seems to momentarily enhance thermogenesis in the human body.

 For anyone with blood sugar problems, experts recommend taking ginger since it has both preventive and therapeutic effects.

-5. Ginger May Help Improve Brain Functions
+6. May Help Improve Brain Functions